SadScheme/SadScheme/README.md

 	- Football is my oxygen and I'm a big Real madrid fan
 	- If you watch anime specially ***One piece***, you've already gotten a massive respect from my side
 	- Love Gaming and try to build some in my spare time too

+###  “The last ones standing are the victors.
+Only the strongest.
+If you want to be the last one standing become strong.”